OGSarah/OGSarah/README.md

 ---

-## What these repos show, and how they map to my work
+## Example projects

-Each public project below demonstrates a capability I use in professional, private work.
-They're working samples, not the scope of what I've shipped.
+Each public repo below maps a capability you can see in the code to how I apply it in private, professional work.

 | Repo | What it demonstrates | How it maps to my work |
 | --- | --- | --- |